Scientific Advisory Board

 Dr. Myung-Chul Lee is a board certified orthopedic surgeon specializing in knee joint disorders and is currently a Professor of Orthopedic Surgery at Seoul National University Hospital.
 Dr. Lee received his undergraduate degree, medical doctorate and fellowship training from Seoul National University and completed further medical training at the University of California in San Diego.

-Dr. Mont is a board certified orthopedic surgeon who specializes in the diagnosis and treatment of joint pain in teens and adults due to joint degeneration, complex bone and joint disorders, avascular necrosis, hip, knee, shoulder and ankle injuries.
-He is currently the Director of Joint Preservation and Reconstruction at the Rubin Institute of Advanced Orthopedics within Sinai Hospital of Baltimore.
+Dr. Michael A. Mont is a board-certified orthopedic surgeon who specializes in the diagnosis and treatment of joint pain in teens and adults due to joint degeneration, complex bone and joint disorders, avascular necrosis, hip, knee, shoulder and ankle injuries.
+Dr. Mont is currently the Chairman of Orthopaedics at Cleveland Clinic Orthopaedics & Rheumatologic Institute.
 Dr. Mont earned his medical degree is from the University of Pennsylvania School of Medicine.
 He completed his orthopedic residency at Mount Sinai Medical Center, New York, and received his fellowship training in reconstructive surgery at The Johns Hopkins Medical Institutions where he specialized in complex total joint revisions and actively participated in different clinical research studies in the area of total joint replacement.
 Dr. Mont served as an associate professor at Johns Hopkins and continues to teach and perform research.
 He has published over 400 articles and book chapters on various aspects of joint reconstruction.
 Dr. Mont is involved in multiple professional societies including the Knee Society, Hip Society and the National Osteonecrosis Foundation.
 He is on the board of editors of multiple journals including the Journal of Bone and Joint Surgery, and he has received multiple research grants.

-Dr. Parvizi is a board certified orthopedic surgeon specializing in pelvis, hip, and knee reconstruction with a special interest in hip pain in young adults and joint preservation procedures.
-He is the Director of Clinical Research at the Rothman Institute and Associate Professor, Department of Orthopedic Surgery, Jefferson Medical College, Thomas Jefferson University in Philadelphia.
+Dr. Javad Parvizi is a board-certified orthopedic surgeon specializing in pelvis, hip, and knee reconstruction with a special interest in hip pain in young adults and joint preservation procedures.
+Dr. Parvizi is the Director of Clinical Research at the Rothman Institute and Associate Professor, Department of Orthopedic Surgery, Jefferson Medical College, Thomas Jefferson University in Philadelphia.
 Dr. Parvizi completed his medical training in the United Kingdom graduating from University of Sheffield in 1991.
-He completed his surgical training at the Mayo Clinic in Rochester, MN and fellowship training with Professor Reinhold Ganz in Iselspital, Switzerland.
-His training also includes a Master's degree from the Mayo Foundation in Molecular Biology that involved evaluating bone healing and cartilage repair.
+He completed his surgical training at the Mayo Clinic in Rochester, MN and fellowship training with Professor Reinhold Ganz in Inselspital, Switzerland.
+His training also includes a master's degree from the Mayo Foundation in Molecular Biology that involved evaluating bone healing and cartilage repair.
 Dr. Parvizi is a member of various societies including the American Academy of Orthopedic Surgeons and the Orthopedic Research Society.
 He is actively involved in basic science research particularly related to Smart Self-Protective Implants that resist infection.

-[+] Vice-Chairman of Orthopedic Surgery at Virginia Hospital Center David W. Romness, MD
+Vice-Chairman of Orthopedic Surgery at Virginia Hospital Center